Spinal Stenosis – All you need to Know

 - Some symptoms of Paget’s Disease include pain in the bones and joints, headaches and hearing loss, pressure on nerves (causing tingling sensation, numbness, weakness in muscles and severe pain), and curvature of the spine.

-Sciatica- is pain that begins in the lower back region that travels down to the leg following the sciatic nerve.
+Sciatica- is a nagging or sharp pain that begins in the lower back region that travels down to the leg following the sciatic nerve.
 The nerve is a large nerve cord that extends from the lower back down to the leg.
+This is another injury often associated with people over the age of 50, but it can attack younger and active people as well.

 - Symptoms of Sciatica- include lower back pain, weakness, numbness, difficulty moving the legs, persistent pain in a certain region of the lower back and leg, and shooting pain that makes it strenuous to stand.